 When performing the impairment test, management needs to make significant judgments, estimates and assumptions.
-The Company bases its impairment calculation on detailed budgets and forecast calculations generally covering a period of five to six years.
+The Company bases its impairment calculation on detailed budgets and forecast calculations generally covering a period of seven (since the Company is in an early commercial stage) years.
 For longer periods, a long-term growth rate is calculated and applied to future cash flows projected after the terminal year.
-See note 8
+See note 8.